stuttgart-things/blog/DontRepeatYourselfWithGitLabPipelines.md

 stages: [build]
 ```

-### example - only use the build part of the go pipleine
+### example - only use the build part of the go pipeline
 ```yaml
 # .gitlab-ci.yml